-Over the last year, gender equality in the workplace has been placed under a much needed spotlight.
+Over the last year, gender parity in the workplace has been placed under a much needed spotlight.
 Back in April, for the first time, companies with over 250 staff were legally required to publish their gender pay gap reports.
-And more recently, we’ve seen strong momentum for gender parity on social media all around the world.
+And more recently, we’ve seen strong momentum for gender equality on social media all around the world.

 But even with great strides being taken all the time, it looks like gender equality, especially in the tech industry, is still lagging behind.
 And despite tech being a progressive, dynamic, and innovative sector, it remains very much a male dominated world.